WeTransfer/frame-events/README.md

-# frame-events-api
+# Frame-Events

-Frame Events API is a library for establishing secure parent and child 2-way communication when working with iframes and the `window.postMessage` method.
+Frame Events is a library for establishing secure parent and child 2-way communication when working with iframes and the `window.postMessage` method.

 ## How it works

-The library consists in two classes, `ParentFrame`, to be instantiated in the parent document and `ChildFrame`, to be run in the embedded document.
+The library consists of two classes, `ParentFrame`, to be instantiated in the parent document and `ChildFrame`, to be run in the embedded document.
 They both make use of the `Window.postMessage()` method and the `onmessage` event handler.

 [Receiver and emitter diagram](./docs/event_flow.drawio)